DOV-Vlaanderen/groundwater-logger-validation/data/README.md

 DRME_DRU | Measurement value (pressure) | NULL allowed
 DRME_TPU | Measurement value (temperature) | NULL allowed
 DRME_DMTP_CDE | Type of measurement | LDME = air pressure, DRME = pressure
-DRME_DMST_CDE | Validation status of measurement | ENT (entered) is the basic status meaning that these measurements are used in the workflow; DEL (deleted) and INV (invalid) are measurements that were visually detected by users as being suspicious, hence those that have to be detected by the algorithm.
+DRME_DMST_CDE | Validation status of measurement | ENT (entered) is the basic status meaning that these measurements are used in the workflow; DEL (deleted) and INV (invalid) are measurements that were visually detected by users as being suspicious, hence those that have to be detected by the algorithm. --> no constistent use in the database, of little value to evaluate the algorithms

 ## Geotechniek